 Support for you ... before, during and after your weight loss journey

-If you're wondering if weight loss surgery may be an option for you: Learn more at one of our free informational seminars.
+If you're wondering if weight loss surgery may be an option for you: Learn more at one of our free monthly informational seminars - now held online - so you can participate from the comfort of your home.
 These one-hour programs are led by Matthew LeMaitre, MD, metabolic and bariatric surgery director at Saint Anne's Hospital, and bariatric surgeon Anthony McCluney, MD.
-Join others just like you and bring your questions!
-These seminars are held monthly on the first Wednesday of the month at Saint Anne's Hospital.
+Join others just like you and ask your questions!
 Learn more about our free seminars here.

 You also can schedule a consultation in your own home via a "virtual visit."
 For more information, contact the Fall River office of Drs.
 LeMaitre and McCluney at 508-672-0483.

-If you are scheduled for bariatric surgery, or have undergone a bariatric procedure: Our free monthly support group gives participants the opportunity to learn from our weight loss experts - and each other.
+If you are scheduled for bariatric surgery, or have undergone a bariatric procedure: Our free monthly support group - also now held online - gives participants the opportunity to learn from our weight loss experts and each other.
 This group offers vibrant, continuous support for your new lifestyle.
-This group meets for one hour on the first Wednesday of the month at Saint Anne's Hospital.
-Learn more about our monthly support group here.
+This group meets for one hour.
+See our calendar of monthly support groups here.

 Interpreter services are available.

 All programs are held at Saint Anne's Hospital.

 Our team of Drs.
 Matthew LeMaitre and Anthony McCluney, nurses, dietitians, and behavioral therapists who are specially trained in bariatric surgery and weight loss will work with you to determine the best procedure for you, while offering support and encouragement along the way.